Drunk Driving Accidents

 Additionally, victims may in some cases pursue damages against the owner of the vehicle, the establishment that served the driver alcohol (if that driver was underage or known to be a habitual abuser of alcohol) and possibly the driver’s employer.

-Our legal team is experienced in knowing which avenues of recovery are available, how to properly identify all possible defendants and formulating an effective strategy to ensure our clients receive fair compensation.The Scourge of Drunk Driving in Florida
+Our Fort Lauderdale attorneys are experienced in knowing which avenues of recovery are available, how to properly identify all possible defendants and formulating an effective strategy to ensure our clients receive fair compensation.The Scourge of Drunk Driving in Florida

 Drunk driving is referred to by the advocates at Mothers Against Drunk Driving (MADD) as the most commonly-committed “violent crime” in the U.S.